databrickslabs/dbldatagen/docs/source/APIDOCS.md

 to analyze data, to write it to an external database or stream, or used in the same manner as a regular PySpark dataframe.

-To consume it from Scala, R, SQL or other languages, create a view over the resulting test dataframe and you can use it from any Databricks Spark runtime compatible language.
-By use of the appropriate parameters, you can instruct the data generator to automatically register a view as part of generating the test data.
+To consume it from Scala, R, SQL or other languages, create a view over the resulting generated dataframe and you can use it from any Databricks Spark runtime compatible language.
+By use of the appropriate parameters, you can instruct the data generator to automatically register a view as part of generating the synthetic data.

-### Generating the test data
+### Generating the synthetic data
 The data generation process is controlled by a data generation spec which can build a schema implicitly, or a schema can be added from an existing table or Spark SQL schema object.